JCSnap/Collection/README.md

 # Shell

-Oh My Zsh - syntax highlighting and auto completion for shell commands
+Oh My Zsh - syntax highlighting and auto completion for shell commands.
+I also set up Github Copilot for vim, just in case I need some assistance while in vim, though I use VSCode (with Vim plugin) and Intellij (with Vim plugin) as my main editor.

 # Vim

 These are the Vim commands that I use.
 Note that commands are case sensitive.
 Note that the "+" is not meant to be a command to be pressed, it is used to denote "plus" in this context.
-My vim configuration is in another file
+My vim configuration is in another file.

-`o` Create a new line and start writing.
-`i` goes into insert mode without creating a new line, though I don't really use it, still use `o` more often.
-`c i "` Replace and edit the closest string in quotation mark.
-You can switch out `"` to `[` for the same effect for strings in [], or anything similar.
-`c i t` Replace and edit the content inside the closest tag (divs etc.), useful for web development.
-`dd` Delete the current line (and copy to the vim clipboard.
-Note that the vim clipboard is different from your laptop's clipboard).
-`d` Delete selection (and copy to vim clipboard).
-`NUMBER` + `dd` Delete number of lines.
-`u` Undo.
-Usually used after you have deleted something or inserted something.
-`V` Highlight the whole line.
-`p` Paste whatever that is in your vim clipboard.
-I normally use the macbook clipboard though.
+## Navigation
 `LINE NUMBER` + `G` Go to the line number.
 `w` Navigate to the next word.
 Likewise, you can use `NUMBER` +`w` to jump number of words ahead.
 `e` Jump to end of current word.
 `b` Navigate to the previous word, basically the opposite of `w`.
 Likewise, you can use `NUMBER` + `b` to jump number of words back.
-`s` Substitute the current highlighted word/line(s).
-Normally used after you have selected a chunk.
-`dw` Delete the current word.
-`D` Delete from your cursor to the end of the line.
-`NUMBER + Arrow up/down` Navigate number of lines up or down relative to current line.
-Yes, I use arrow keys.
+NUMBER` + `Arrow up/down` Navigate number of lines up or down relative to current line.
+Yes, I use arrow keys, though the recommended method is to use `J`/`K` instead of `Arrow down`/`Arrow up`.
+I am trying to correct to use `J`/`K` instead now.
 I also normally use it after highlighting with `V`.
 For example, if I want to select the function that is 5 lines long, I would do `V 5 ARROW DOWN`.
 `0` Go to the start of the current line.
 `$` Go to the end of the current line.
 `G` Go to the last line in the file.
 Normally I used it when I highlight the line with `V` then use to to highlight until the end of the line.